 The District initially included approximately 400 acres of land located in the City of Kissimmee.
-During fiscal year ended September 30, 2014, the District annexed an additional 568.2 acres of a certain adjacent parcels ("Bronson Parcel").
-There are currently three major landowners within the District: ICI Orlando Residential Holdings, Flora Ridge Property Holdings and Beazer Homes Corporation (collectively, the "Landowners").
+During fiscal year ended September 30, 2014, the District annexed an additional 568,2 acres of a certain adjacent parcels ("Bronson Parcel").
+There are currently two major landowners within the District: Epoch Flora Ridge and JTD Land at Cypress Ridge, LLC (collectively, the "Landowners").
 The District lies within the boundaries of a 1,134 acre planned community being developed by Flora Ridge Development, (the "Developer").
 The Developer, Landowners, and individual landowners have consented, for themselves, their successors and assigns, to the formation of the District and to the imposition of assessments on the District lands.
 As currently planned, the District will include approximately 3,605 single-family units and 350 multi-family units.
-The Series 2007 Special Assessments securing the District's Series 2007 Bonds will only be levied on the land currently within the boundaries of the District and will not include the Bronson Parcel.
+The District issued Capital Improvement Revenue Bonds, Series 2007, primarily to finance a portion of the construction of Flora Ridge Elementary School.
+The special assessments that secured the District's Series 2007 bonds were levied on the land currently within the boundaries of the District, excluding the special assessments levied on the Bronson Parcel.
+Likewise, special assessments securing the District's Series 2017 bonds will be levied on the land currently within the boundaries of the District, excluding the special assessments levied on the Bronson Parcel.
+The special assessments levy on the Bronson Parcel will be used to reimburse the School District of Osceola County for its portion of the cost to construct Flora Ridge Elementary School.